 Call your doctor within the next few days if you have:

-- Mild to moderate joint pain that continues and has not improved for over 6 weeks.
+- Joint pain that continues and has not improved for over 6 weeks.

 - Side effects that occur with large doses of nonsteroidal anti-inflammatory drugs (NSAIDs) or other medicine used to treat your arthritis.
 NSAIDs include ibuprofen (Advil) and naproxen (Aleve).